 Radiographs of hips, elbows, knees and shoulders can be submitted .
 There is a standard by which all veterinarians must follow regarding the positioning of the animal being radiographed, the labeling of the radiographs and forms submitted.
 In this way, the x-rays are consistent.
 The Orthopedic Foundation of Animals keeps a database of all breeds over many generations.
 When dogs are radiographed, owners need to bring in their AKC registration forms and their pet should be micro chipped for identification.

 Prior to your OFA appointment, we require that you visit the following website to download, fill out and print the application.
-This application, along with a copy of your animals registration papers must accompany at the time of your appointment.
+This application, along with a copy of your animals registration papers must be on file at the clinic prior to the time of your appointment.
 Your dog will be scanned to verify the microchip number at the time of the evaluation.

 **Reminder** We can only run the test(s) you are scheduled for if you have: